syncfusion/blazor-docs/src/navigations/menu-bar/how-to/change-submenu-position.md

----
-title: "Getting Started"
-component: "Menu Bar"
-description: "This section helps to learn how to Change SubMenu Position."
----

 # Change SubMenu Position

 The submenu position can be changed by using the [`OnOpen`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.Navigations.MenuEvents~OnOpen.html) event.
 Assign the `Top` and `Left` position where you want to open the submenu.